CEO Performance of 100 of Southern California’s Largest Companies

 .

-long-term maximizing objective, looking at value spread allows us to standardize for size and compare all CEOs in terms of how well they have employed investors’ capital.
+Although growing economic profit (which combines efficiency and size in one number) should be the long-term maximizing objective, looking at value spread allows us to standardize for size and compare all CEOs in terms of how well they have employed investors’ capital.
 Companies with a positive value spread are earning returns above their cost of capital and creating value for investors, while companies with a negative value spread are earning returns below their cost of capital and decreasing value for their investors.
 If a company has a negative value spread, it will generate relatively more value by focusing first on improving margins and capital efficiency to improve its value spread before focusing on growth.
 High growth with a negative value spread will only drive down economic profit, cash flow, and value.

 .